Tuition Programs

 The Tuition Exchange Program is a reciprocal scholarship opportunity available to dependents of eligible faculty and staff at over 700 participating colleges and universities.
 This program allows member institutions to offer tuition scholarships to families of employees from other member schools, promoting educational access and affordability.
 Eligibility criteria and application processes are determined by each participating institution.

-Eligibility: Dependents of benefit-eligible employees after the employee has completed five years of employment.
+Eligibility: Dependents of full-time employees after the employee has completed five years of continuous service at .75 FTE or above.

 Benefits: Opportunity to apply for tuition scholarships at participating colleges and universities through the Tuition Exchange network.